 Endangered Species Chocolate

-- Their mission is to build long-term trade partnerships that are economically just and environmentally sound.
+- Mission – to build long-term trade partnerships that are economically just and environmentally sound

-- Chocolove’s mission is to make and sell the best tasting chocolate in a way that makes customers and everyone involved, happy.
+- Mission – to make and sell the best tasting chocolate in a way that makes customers and everyone involved, happy.

-- Chocolate made without refined or processed sugars.
+- Ethical Practices – Chocolate made without refined or processed sugars

 Green & Blacks Organic